scythen60/WanderVR_Organizer/README.md

 # WanderVR_Organizer

-Set of scripts to help organize favorites in WanderVR
+Set of scripts to help rename and organize favorites in WanderVR

 Requirements: